mxmxmx/eurotrash/README.md

 eurotrash
 =========

-an actual, as it were, 16bit/44.1kHz eurorack stereo/dual mono wav player:
+an actual, as it were, 16bit/44.1kHz DIY eurorack stereo/dual mono wav player:

 teensy 3.1 + pcm5102a DAC; atmega328 + 128x32 oled